Ryvian/VRLifeTime/readme.md

 VRLifeTime
 --------
-An VS Code plugin to visualize lifetime in Rust programs to help avoid concurrency and memory bugs.
+A VS Code plugin to visualize lifetime in Rust programs to help avoid concurrency and memory bugs, and providing double lock detection information.
 Now for linux only.

+## Usage

+1. Open a Rust project folder in VSCode (where the .toml file exists)

+2. Open a Rust source file in VSCode; select the object you want to visualize; save the file (ctrl+S) to update diagnostic information

+## Install

+1. install `rustup` from (rust-lang)[https://www.rust-lang.org/]

+1. download .vsix file from the release.

+2. `code --install-extension <path-to-.vsix-file>`

+## Development

-## Debug install
+### install

 1. install node.js